 Running a program on taki is different than running one on a standard workstation.
 When we log into the cluster, we are interacting with the login node.
 But we would like our programs to run on the compute nodes, which is where the real computing power of the cluster is.
 We will walk through the processes of running serial and parallel code on the cluster, and then later discuss some of the finer details.
 This page uses the code examples from the compilation tutorial.
 Please download and compile those examples first, before following the run examples here.

 Resource intensive jobs (long running, high memory demand, etc.) must be run on the compute nodes of the cluster.
 You cannot execute jobs directly on the compute nodes yourself; you must request the cluster’s batch system do it on your behalf.
 To use the batch system, you will submit a special script which contains instructions to execute your job on the compute nodes.
-When submitting your job, you specify a partition (group of nodes, e.g., develop for testing or compute for production) and a QOS (a classification that determines what kind of resources your job will need).
+When submitting your job, you specify a partition (group of nodes, e.g., develop for testing or, for instance, batch for production) and a QOS (a classification that determines what kind of resources your job will need).
 Your job will wait in the queue until it is “next in line”, and free processors on the compute nodes become available.
 Which job is “next in line” is determined by the scheduling rules of the cluster.
 Once a job is started, it continues to run until it either completes or reaches its time limit, in which case it is terminated by the scheduler.

 Scheduling Fundamentals on taki: Partitions, QOS’s, and more

-Interacting with the Batch System
+Interacting with the SLURM Scheduling System